Wromo/wromo/GOVERNANCE.md

 - All privileges of the [Contributor role](#level-1---contributor), plus...
 - Invitation to the `@maintainer` role on [Discord](https://wromo.build/chat)
 - Invitation to the private `#maintainers` channel on Discord.
-- Invitation to the `withwromo` organization on GitHub.
+- Invitation to the `Wromo` organization on GitHub.
 - Invitation to the `@maintainers` team on GitHub.
 - New name color on Discord: **blue**.
 - Ability to moderate Discord to remove spam, harmful speech, etc.
 - Ability to join the `@mods` role on Discord (optional, opt-in).
-- Ability to push branches directly to the `withwromo` GitHub organization (personal forks no longer needed).
+- Ability to push branches directly to the `Wromo` GitHub organization (personal forks no longer needed).
 - Ability to review GitHub PRs.
 - Ability to merge _some_ GitHub PRs.
 - Ability to vote on _some_ initiatives (see [Voting](#voting) below).